trek10inc/awsume/docs/troubleshooting/index.md

 ## I'm getting an installation error, "fatal error: Python.h No such file or directory"

 This is an issue with `python-dev` not being installed on your system.
 Run your package manager to install `python-dev`, and make sure all of your packages are up-to-date before trying to install AWSume again.
+If you are running Python3, `python3-dev` is required.

 ## I'm getting an installation error when pip is trying to uninstall six, I get "Operation not permitted"